-Participation in the LSCP supports Council Goal 2, Action Step 7 by continuing to implement the proactive management strategy of the adopted 2017-2022 Surface Water Master Plan through education and outreach programs to reduce pollution and maintain NPDES permit compliance.
-By helping prevent stormwater pollution, participation in the LSCP also supports the City's commitment to achieve Salmon Safe certification, one of Council's 2019-2021 Priority Environmental Strategies.
+Participation in the Local Source Control Partnership supports Council Goal 2, Action Step 7 from the 2019-2021 work plan by continuing to implement the proactive management strategy from the Surface Water Master plan through education and outreach programs to reduce pollution and maintain NPDES permit compliance.
+By helping prevent stormwater pollution, participation in the LSC program also supports the City's commitment to achieve Salmon Safe certification, one of Council's 2019-2021 Priority Environmental Strategies.